ubs121/smartcab/Report.md

 The reward was between -0.5 and 2.0, it's like
 * 0.0 reward for the 'None' action,
 * 2.0 reward for valid move
-* -0.5 reward for valid but other direction
+* -0.5 punishment for valid but other direction

 The smartcab was jumping from one edge to another, it was very annoying and weird.